Stormshield and the CESI form partnership to include cybersecurity training in education

 13 05 2019

 In January, Stormshield and the Centre d'Etudes Supérieures Industrielles (CESI) signed a nationwide partnership to provide Stormshield hardware and teacher training.
-This represents a major new step for the Stormshield Institute and its efforts to expand access to cybersecurity training for future engineers.
+This represents a major new step for the Stormshield Academy and its efforts to expand access to cybersecurity training for future engineers.

 On a voluntary basis, all teachers and industry specialists teaching at the CESI may now receive CSNA and CSNE training, which they may then provide to their students.